Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

 Nevertheless, running a campaign on Facebook Ads or Instagram Ads won’t give you the same result.
 Every audience is different and ultimately your results are going to be different.

-You always should consider your target audience, where they are, what kind of content they prefer to consume when deciding where to advertise.
+You should always consider your target audience, where they are, what kind of content they prefer to consume when deciding where to advertise.

 - Create an account – Facebook Page